 Designated pediatric spine surgery anesthesiologists

-Our surgeries are planned and performed in partnership with orthopedic doctors, physician assistants, rehabilitation medicine specialists and nurses.
-This entire team is specially trained and experienced in caring for young patients before and after surgery, from basic to complex operations.
+Our surgical team plans and performs each procedure in partnership with our pediatric orthopedic doctors, physician assistants, rehabilitation medicine specialists and nurses.
+This entire team is specially trained and experienced in caring for young patients before and after surgery, from the basic to the very complex.

-- We are one of only a few national centers offering VEPTR Surgery, an implanted device used to treat patients with scoliosis and thoracic insufficiency syndrome (TIS), a disease marked by severe deformities of the chest, spine and ribs that prevent normal pulmonary development.
-Though rare, our team sees many patients with TIS each year and we actively participate in multi-institutional research protocols aimed at optimizing care for these children.
+- We are one of only a few national centers offering VEPTR surgery, an implanted device used to treat patients with scoliosis and thoracic insufficiency syndrome.
+Thoracic insufficiency syndrome is a disease marked by severe deformities of the chest, spine and ribs that prevent normal pulmonary development.
+Though rare, our team sees many patients with thoracic insufficiency syndrome each year, and we actively participate in multi-institutional research aimed at optimizing care for these children.

-- Through our Sports Medicine Center, we offer the full range of surgical therapies for common sports injuries, including ACL reconstruction, meniscal repair, and arthroscopy to name a few.
+- Through our Sports Medicine Center, we offer the full range of orthopedic surgical therapies for common sports injuries, including ACL reconstruction, meniscal repair and arthroscopy.

-- We have dedicated orthopedic oncology surgeons who not only remove tumors, but also offer innovative surgical options for limb preservation and reconstruction in order to maximize functional outcomes.
+- Our dedicated orthopedic oncology surgeons not only remove tumors, but also offer innovative surgical options for limb preservation and reconstruction in order to maximize functional outcomes.
 One of our unique options is the Van Ness procedure.

-- Our cerebral palsy team has dedicated pediatric orthopedic surgeons and rehabilitation medicine physicians with vast experience in treatment options geared towards optimizing the function of children with neuromuscular conditions, including femoral varus derotation osteotomies (VDRO) and tendon transfers.
+- Our Cerebral Palsy Program’s dedicated pediatric orthopedic surgeons and rehabilitation medicine physicians have vast experience in treatment options for children with neuromuscular conditions, including femoral varus derotation osteotomies (VDRO) and tendon transfers.

-Lastly, because surgery can be tough on kids and their family, we offer several family-centered support services, such as a monthly spine surgery orientation class and a Welcome Program to introduce families to our hospital and other resources.
+Lastly, because surgery can be tough on kids and their families, we offer many family-centered support services, such as a monthly spine surgery orientation class and a Welcome Program to introduce families to our facilities and other resources.

-How are we improving surgery options and care for kids and young adults?
+Improving orthopedic surgery options and care for kids and young adults

 - We offer a conservative non-operative approach for children with early onset scoliosis, correcting or slowing progression of the curve through casting instead of surgery.

-- Our team developed a streamlined process for patients with cerebral palsy needing spine surgery.
-The spine surgery team documented improved outcomes and decreased length-of-stay after using this process in the Summer 2010 issue of Journal of Pediatric Orthopedics.
+- Our team developed a streamlined process for patients with cerebral palsy needing spine surgery, which has led to improved surgical success rates and decreased length of stay.
+They published this process in the Journal of Pediatric Orthopedics.

-- State-of-the-art spinal cord monitoring (overseen by a neuropsysiologist and neurologist during surgery) is routinely used to ensure safer outcomes for patients.
+- We routinely use state-of-the-art spinal cord monitoring (overseen by a neurophysiologist and neurologist during surgery) to ensure safer outcomes for patients.

-See a list of orthopedic conditions we treat.
+See a full list of orthopedic conditions we treat.